jschmacht/tax2peptide/README.md

 * given taxon IDs adapted to specified level up in the phylogenetic tree and their descendant taxon IDs (option --level)
 * given taxon IDs and their descendant taxon IDs in the phylogenetic tree until level species, taxonIDs with lower level are not included (option --species)

-Databases from which the matching entries are read out are the NCBI non-redundant peptide database, swissprot, uniprot or trembl database.
+Databases from which the matching entries are read out are: the NCBI non-redundant peptide database, swissprot, uniprot or trembl database.
 Also user-defined databases are possible as long as the header of the database contains taxonIDs in form of "OX=NUMBER" or contains NCBI/uniprot accession numbers.
-Using uncompressed databases would speed up the program considerably.
+Using uncompressed databases speed up the program considerably.

 ## Getting Started